Venryx/switch-resources/NXBT.md

 15) Wait ~8 seconds, then press A to close the page. (the wait seems to improve the connection's chance of persisting)
 16) If the simulated controller disconnects, open the change-grip-order page and try again. (success rate was ~50% for me, with the waiting)
 17) Done!
 With the NXBT terminal focused (ie. last thing clicked on), pressing keys on your keyboard should trigger button presses on your switch.
 If your simulated controller's connection persists to this point, it should continue to work even in games.
 (I tested it in Smash Bros Ultimate, plenty of times, without any disconnects.)

+Notes:
+* There is one significant limitation currently: If you connect more than 1 physical joycon alongside the simulated controller, the simulated controller will disconnect.
+So, you can only have up to two players, if you're using a simulated controller.
+(Well, it's possible that if you have two sets of joycons, then having two lefts or two rights could work alongside it, as the issue seems to come from the Switch detecting a left and right joycon as a pair, which somehow breaks the simulated controller's connection.
+It's also possible that using a third, wired controller [eg. Magic-NS] could work; I haven't tried it yet.)